cncf/wg-serverless/workflow/spec/spec.md

     "expression": {
       "description": "Boolean expression evaluated against state's data output.
 Must evaluate to true for the transition to be valid", "$ref": "#/definitions/expression"
     },
+    "produceEvent": {
+      "description": "Reference one of the defined events by name and set its data", "$ref": "#/definitions/produceevent"
+    },
     "nextState": {
       "type": "string",